 “When we’re organised, we think more clearly.
 We’re in tune with our targets and how to reach them.
 We have systems in place for carrying out our work – and regular planning ensures we keep priorities at the forefront.”

-Keep forgetting when the self-assessment deadline is?
-Not sure when you need to file your P11D?
+Keep forgetting when the Self Assessment deadline is (31st October for paper filing, 31st January for online filing)?
+Not sure when you need to file your P11D (6th July)?
 Reach for your tablet or smartphone and get those important financial dates in your diary.

-Do you really need to keep that print out?
+Do you really need to keep that printout?
 Do you even need to print something out in the first place?
-Unless what you’re holding is a receipt or something to do with tax / payroll, chances are you can file it under B for bin.
+Unless what you’re holding is a receipt or something to do with tax or payroll, chances are you can file it under B for bin.

 When you’re running your own business, it’s all too easy to end up chained to your desk.
 Try to schedule in time away from your usual place of work.

 Regularly attending networking events and industry meetups not only provides a welcome change of scenery, but also the opportunity to meet like-minded individuals, promote your business and, hopefully, pull in some new clients.

 Our Crunch Chorus community for the self-employed organises meetups in Brighton and London.
 There are lots of other groups as well, but If you can’t find something local that interests you, why not set up your own group?

 Well, we would say this, wouldn’t we!
 Getting an accountant is a great way to keep on top of your finances.
 They’ll remind you of important tax dates and payments due, show you ways of keeping your accounts in excellent shape, and advise you on allowable expenses and how to report them so you’re as tax efficient as possible.